markusfleck/PARENT/README.md

   This code uses MPI as well as openMP parallelization, so you need to make sure that your system supports this.
-The code was developed and tested in a GNU/Linux environment using Open MPI version 1.7.4 as a MPI implementation and gcc version 4.8.2 as a compiler, but different versions/compilers might work just as well.
+The code was developed and tested in a GNU/Linux environment using Open MPI version 1.7.4 as a MPI implementation and gcc version 4.8.2 as a compiler, but different versions/compilers should work just as well given my experience over the years.

   Sample trajectory and topology files are shipped with this package.
   To check out if your system correctly compiles and runs all of the provided